Women in Battle-Rebellische Frauen

 Photography: Eerling Thurmann-Andersen Actors: Mikkel Gaup, Nils Utsi, Nils-Aslak Valkeapää,

 Helgi Skúlason, Ingvald Guttorm, Inger Utsi Run time: 1 hour 36 min Year: 1987 Country: Norway

 Producer: John M. Jacobsen

-musicians: Jakop Janssonn M .H .F Mortensson Vladislav Demin Magnus Wiik
+Musicians: Jakop Janssonn M. Mortensson Vladislav Demin Magnus Wiik

 For their performance Electrodomestics, Constanza Macras and Adham Hafez founded a collective for 'domestic affairs'.